princegaming1236/AUTOTEST/CONTRIBUTING.md

-# Contributing to [AUTOTEST]
+# Contributing to AUTOTEST

-We welcome and appreciate your contribution to [Project Name].
+We welcome and appreciate your contribution to AUTOTEST.
 These guidelines will help ensure a smooth and collaborative process for everyone.

 ## How Can You Contribute?